"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans

-Our participants also read articles about how non-celebrities had increased their income by changing from regular jobs to OnlyFans work: ``there's a nurse that started OnlyFans after the pandemic started and started making more money than being a nurse.''
+Moreover, four of our participants (P1, P2, P10, and P15) read articles about how non-celebrities had increased their income by changing from regular jobs to OnlyFans work: ``there's a nurse that started OnlyFans after the pandemic started and started making more money than being a nurse.''
 (P1).
 P2 had ``seen a couple posts about people being able to buy a house from OF earnings.''

-Overall, the celebrity allure, with the promise of money was a common theme.
+Overall the celebrity allure, with the promise of money, was a common theme.
 P17 explains how these threads combined: ``at first I was hearing that it was lucrative...[and then]
 I kept hearing about [OnlyFans everywhere]...[I] wanted to see what the hype is about.''

-\textbf{Peer Suggestion.} Perhaps as a result of the reduced stigma created by celebrity discussion of and participation in OnlyFans, participants' friends and family also directly discussed OnlyFans with them, either as a conversational topic, or because they were creators themselves.
-P20 explained that they were motivated to join OnlyFans because a friend told them about it, saying ``oh you should probably just start OnlyFans and started sending me [clients].''
+\textbf{Peer Suggestion.} Perhaps as a result of the reduced stigma created by celebrity discussion of and participation on OnlyFans, we observed that a significant number ($12$) of our participants' friends and family also directly discussed OnlyFans with them either as a conversational topic, or because they were creators themselves.
+P20 explained that they were motivated to join OnlyFans because a friend told them about it, saying ``oh you should probably just start OnlyFans and [they] started sending me [clients].''
 Additionally, these current creators could serve as information bridges, helping new creators onboard.
-For example, P4 said they had ``a lot of friends who have been doing OnlyFans'' and so they ``ended up just talking to them mostly about it.''
-P13 had a similar experience: ``I also had a friend who started doing it...so I started talking to her about it a little more and asked her how is it and she had nothing but good things to say so I was like okay I'll try it out.''
+For example, P14 described how her sister encouraged her to join and collaborated with her: ``Yeah my sister, she's like you have a great body why don't you just try OnlyFans?
+I was only going to do it for maybe just a couple of weeks just to help take care of things financially, but it lasted longer than that.''
+P13 was similarly encouraged by the experiences of others: ``I also had a friend who started doing it...so I started talking to her about it a little more and asked her how is it and she had nothing but good things to say so I was like okay I'll try it out.''